endata/gopher/README.md

 ## Frequently Asked Questions

-**Gopher looks great and I would like to start using it now, but how stable are its APIs?**
+**This looks great and I would like to start using Gopher right now, but how stable are its APIs?**

    Gopher is currently in pre-alpha state
-// TODO

 **Is anyone using Gopher yet?**

-a
+   Blah

 **Will you even provide LTS support?**

    Yes, please see our [Roadmap](#roadmap).

 ## Support